physionetchallenges/matlab-classifier-2021/README.md

 ## How to extract reduced leads sets from training data?

 In the [Python example code](https://github.com/physionetchallenges/python-classifier-2021), we included a script, `extract_leads_wfdb.py`, for extracting reduced-lead sets from the training data.
-You can use our python script to produce reduce leads data and use them to test your code.
+You can use this script to test your code locally.

 ## How do I learn more?